sysco-middleware/sysco-middleware.github.io/_posts/2020-12-31-help-me-move-away-from-oracle.md

-*"Replacing technologies or existing software solutions should ideally never be exclusively motivated by emotional or technical or business reasons; a middle way should be found which manages to consider not only cost and technology but also the impact this kind of decision might have on organizational culture and the people that are the organization."*
+*"Replacing technologies or existing software solutions should ideally never be exclusively motivated by emotional or technical or business reasons; a middle way should be found which manages to consider not only cost and technology but also the impact this kind of decision might have on organizational culture, and the people that are the organization."*

 Thanks for reading!!